Bettina Grallert in love with the Sumatran Forest

 Between 1996 to 1997, Bettina returned to Sumatra.
 While continuing her research on Mentawai, she took the time to study for half a year at Andalas University, Padang.
 Her trip to Sumatra this time f made her fall in love with the forest although she witnessed the destruction of the forest due to the work of human hands.
 The lives of wild fauna such as tigers, orang utan and Sumatran rhinoceros are increasingly threatened.
 In fact, their role is very important in shaping natural ecosystems.
 She returned to Germany with heartbreaking.

 For Bettina, the forest becomes an arena between plants, humans and animals that form a network.
 Destruction of the forest will break the links of them.
 Because of this, Bettina admitted that she was heartbroken when the forest damage in Sumatra became more and more.
 Bettina who become an expert on tropical agriculture and ethnology vowed not to set foot again in Sumatra.
 “The forest is getting damaged.
 Until I decided not to go to Sumatra anymore because I couldn't bear to see it.
-I am heartbroken,” he said.
+I am heartbroken,” she said.

 Bettina's longing for the forests of Sumatra brought her back in 2014.
 Bettina met with a community of forest caring people.
 One of them, the waqaf forest movement in Jantho Regency, Aceh founded by Afrizal Akmal and friends.
 Akmal is fretting about critical land among thousands of hectares of palm groves in the Jantho area of Aceh Besar.

 The expansion of palm plantations has also been assessed by Akmal as harmful to the water quality of rivers and soils.
 “It's dangerous not to have a campaign for preservation upstream,” he explained.
 Together with his three friends, Akmal gradually freed up the land around the palm plantation.
 They chose a waqf scheme so that the land would not easily switch status.
 If it is established, the land will remain a forest at any time.
-“In this area, it may be just this waqf forest that has its status clear,” he explained.
+“In this area, it may be just this waqf forest that has its status clear,” she explained.

 They opened a joint account as savings to free up land.
 In 2017, their savings reached Rp 15 million.
 They also freed the first hectare which is now the entrance to the Waqf Forest 1 area.
 Stories of the forest waqf movement were relayed in coffee shops and social media.
 They also invited local students for rafting on the river “That's where people started asking accounts.
 We open the donation and then we release it again,” Akmal explained.